 Paraguay, Brazil, and Argentina all meet at a T in the river.
 From Puerto Iguazú’s center, walk down Avenida Tres Fronteras to reach Las Tres Fronteras park.
 Here, you can stand at a river overlook in Argentina while looking across the river to Paraguay and Brazil.

-This doesn’t compare to the views in the park, so we won’t hype it up too much, but there are a few cool monuments and some colorful benches great for relaxing and people watching.
+This doesn’t compare to the views in the park, so we won’t hype it up too much.
+But there are a few cool monuments and some colorful benches great for relaxing and people watching.
 After dark, the park lights up with colorful fountains and bright beams.
 This spot is also free to explore!